yazz/VisualJS/README.md

 Adding something to the web page
 --------------------------------

-1) In LightTable open the browser and point to 127.0.0.1:3000
+1) In a browser and point to 127.0.0.1:3449

 2) Go to the clojurescript view in my_new_application/src/webapp/framework/client/components/main.cljs

-2) This is the default page that you see when you start Coils as a web app, so there should be a function which looks something like this:
+3) This is the default page that you see when you start Coils as a web app, so there should be a function which looks something like this:

     (c/defn-ui-component     main-view   [app]